Determining the Value of a Classic Car

 - Hemmings – Hemmings bills itself as “the world’s largest collector car marketplace.”
 Their selection is vast and the valuation tools can be customized for your needs.

 Finally, demand is a key component in setting a price for a collector vehicle.
-Ideally, a car will be in high demand with other collectors—and in relatively short supply.
+Ideally, for sellers, a car will be in high demand and in relatively short supply.
 Some of the valuation tools above have features in which you can research demand.
 Exploring auction sales and tracking demand for the car is another method.

-Want to talk about classic cars?
+Looking to buy or sell a classic car?
 Come out to the next Pomona Swap Meet.
 You’ll find tens of thousands of people, who all love the classics… and you just might find your dream car!